Two other basic types of data in Swift are doubles and booleans, and you’ll be using them a lot.

 var awesome = true

-, but is less accurate beacuse it uses less storage to store numbers.
+You will sometimes see another type called Float.
+This is similar to Double, but is less accurate beacuse it uses less storage to store numbers.

 欢迎体验我的作品之一:小编辑器-XCompiler